 Escoffier graduates have worked with major hospitality providers like Disney, Marriott Bonvoy, Hyatt, and Celebrity Cruises.

 Private club members expect high-quality, consistent food.
-So hiring chefs often prefer to work with culinary school graduates that can be trusted to have solid technique.
+So hiring chefs often prefer to work with culinary school graduates who can be trusted to have solid technique.

-ClubCorp, for example, is the largest owner and operator of private golf and country clubs in the U.S., and prefers culinary school graduates when they hire chefs.
+For example, ClubCorp, the largest owner and operator of private golf and country clubs in the U.S., prefers culinary school graduates when they hire chefs.

 The military has over 2 million members, between active duty and reserves.
 Whether they’re on base or stationed overseas, those members need to be fed.